 We depend on third parties for transportation equipment, such as tractors, containers, chassis, trailers and cross docks necessary for the operation of our business.
 Our industry has experienced equipment shortages in the past, particularly during the peak shipping season in the fall.
 A substantial amount of intermodal freight originates at or near the major West Coast ports, which have historically had the most severe equipment shortages.
 As an asset-light freight transportation management company, if we cannot secure sufficient transportation equipment at a reasonable price from third parties to meet our customers' needs, our customers may seek to have their transportation needs met by other providers with their own assets.
-This could have an adverse effect on our business, results of operations and financial position.
+This could have a material adverse effect on our business, results of operations and financial position.

-Losing one or more key Mode LLC IBOs or sales agents could have an adverse effect on revenue and net income.
+Losing a member of our management team or one or more key Mode LLC sales only agents or IBOs could have an adverse effect on revenue and net income.